-STRUCTURE is a fairly new and small structural engineering practice in Sydney.
-Founded by Rob McGowan in 2016, it’s currently a team of three.
+STRUCTURE is a fairly young structural engineering practice, founded by Rob McGowan in 2016.

-“I set the practice up after working for some of the firms around Sydney for the past nine years,” Rob said.
+“I set the practice up after working for firms in Ireland and around Sydney for the past nine years,” Rob said.

 “We do a lot of high-end residential work with one-off new houses for private customers and fairly complex alterations to existing buildings.
 We also have some work in the childcare sector, and a bit of retail work.”